codecurious-bln/emberginners-workshop/content/steps/step-3.md

 ## How are routes and templates connected?

-Earlier we created a new about route using the Ember CLI by typing `ember generate route about` into the terminal.
+Earlier we created a new about route using the Ember CLI by typing `ember generate route rentals` into the terminal.
 This gave us two files, namely

-- app/routes/about.js
+- app/routes/rentals.js
-- app/templates/about.hbs
+- app/templates/rentals.hbs

 In this part we want to take a look how templates and route files are interconnected.
 You already returned data from your route file to a template in the previous exercise.
 But how is it displayed there?

-### Exercise 3d: Update the sub title of the about page
+### Exercise 3d: Update information on the page

-- Open app/templates/about.hbs and find all the properties of your `model` that are displayed
+- Open `app/templates/rentals.hbs` and find all the properties of your `model` that are displayed
-- Go back into app/routes/about.js and add the missing property to the object returned from `model() {}`
+- Go back into app/routes/rentals.js and take a look: How can you make the listing mention that the rental is located in `Berlin` rather than San Francisco?
+Update the data returned from the `model` function in your route accordingly.
+Check back on the rentals page in your browser to see the change
-- What happens in your application's `about` page in your browser?
+- Investigate the `app/templates/rentals.hbs` template another time and take a look at the `availabilityStatus` which is currently not displayed in your app's rentals page.
+Find out how you can make the rentals page say, that the availability for this rentals is `for sale`